Giskard-AI/giskard/README.md

 ## 2. Upload your test suite to the Giskard server

-You can then **upload the test suite** to the local Giskard server.
+You can then **upload the test suite** created using the `giskard` Python library to the Giskard server.
 This will enable you to:
 - Compare the quality of different models to decide which one to promote
-- Debug your tests to diagnose the identified issues
+- Debug your tests to diagnose identified vulnerabilities
-- Create more domain-specific tests relevant to your use case
+- Create more domain-specific tests relevant to your use-case
 - Share results, and collaborate with your team to integrate business feedback

 1. First, make sure Giskard server is installed